Charan1197/Dummy_Data_Generator/README.md

 # Dummy Data Generator

-A simple Express app that fetches employee data from a MongoDB database and displays it on a webpage using a "Fetch Data" button.
+- A simple web application to generate random employee data using Node.js, Express.js, Mongoose, Faker.js, and MongoDB Atlas.

+- Whenever you click the Generate button, the backend:

+- Deletes existing data from the MongoDB collection.

+- Inserts 10 new randomly generated employee records.

+- The frontend is hosted on GitHub Pages and fetches data from the backend hosted on Render.

 ## 🚀 Features

-- Click a button to generate and display 10 random employee records
-- Displays name, salary, language, city, and manager status
-- If the collection already exists:
-  - The collection will be **dropped**
-- If the collection does not exist:
-  - It will be **created** and filled with **10 random employee records**
+- One-click random employee data generation.

-- Supports both JSON and plain text responses from the backend
-- Clean separation of frontend and backend
+- Automatic deletion of old data before inserting new.

+- Uses **Faker.js** for realistic dummy data.

+- Data stored in **MongoDB Atlas cloud cluster**.

+- Backend hosted on **Render**.

+- Frontend hosted on **GitHub Pages**.

 ## 📖 Usage

 1. Start the backend server (`node server.js`)
-2. Open `frontend/index.html` in a browser
+2. Open `docs/index.html` in a browser
 3. Click the "Fetch Data" button:
     - The backend will check for the existing collection
     - If it exists, it will **drop** the collection